TCS London Marathon: who, what and when guide - AW

 It promises to be a poignant occasion, full of pride and patriotism.
 If the Great North Run proved to be a brilliant spectacle earlier this month when its thousands of runners captured the mood of the nation three days after the monarch’s death, that was merely a taster for what lies ahead.
 This weekend we head to the British capital and a marathon route that sees runners pass Buckingham Palace in the final mile.

-The men’s elite field is headed by last year’s champion Sisay Lemma and fellow Ethiopian Kenenisa Bekele – as well as Farah.
+The men’s elite field, for example, is headed by last year’s champion Sisay Lemma and fellow Ethiopian Kenenisa Bekele, although sadly the big home nation hope, Mo Farah, withdrew on Wednesday with a hip injury.

 Lemma had raced 21 times over the marathon distance before his victory in London last year.
 He had previously racked up wins in smaller events such as Frankfurt and Vienna and finished third in three different Abbott World Marathon Majors, including the London Marathon in 2020.